MaCFP/matl-db/Wood/Calibration_Data/Aalto/README.md

 # Aalto – Wood dataset submission (STA: TGA/DSC)

 ## Overview
 At Aalto University, thermogravimetric analysis (TGA) measurements were performed using a simultaneous thermal analyzer (STA).
-The instrument also provides DSC signals; however, the DSC data in not presented here since those are **supplementary only** and were not collected using a separate dedicated DSC instrument.
-Therefore, the DSC signals should **not** be used as primary calibration targets unless explicitly agreed.
+The instrument also provides DSC signals; however, DSC data are not presented here since they are **supplementary only** and were not collected using a separate dedicated DSC instrument.
+Therefore, DSC signals should **not** be used as primary calibration targets unless explicitly agreed.

 ## Experimental conditions (TGA/DSC)
 ### Heating rate(s)
-- 10 K/min
+- 5, 10, and 20 K/min

 ### Temperature program (temperatures in K)
 - Initial stabilization about 1200 s (drying stage): 313 K (isothermal hold)